krzyssota/allezon_analytics_platform/README.md

 ## Server
 Server is a FastAPI application running on internal asynchronous thread pool consisting of 4 threads.
 Actual number of threads available on the vms is 2, so I picked number just a bit larger.
-User profiles are stored in a serialized format in a bin with 'cookie', 'buys' and 'views' keys (exact schema is in the src/classes.py file).
+User profiles are stored in a serialized format (for serialization details refer to src/serde.py)in a bin with 'cookie', 'buys' and 'views' keys (exact schema is in the src/classes.py file).
 Eventually I decided to get rid of snappy compression of the tags, due to performance reason (we have plenty of space, computation is a bottleneck here).
 When the user profile is queried, tags are sorted, as with multithread writes we can end up with partially unordered tags.
 There are only 200 of them, so it doesn't take long.
 When user tag is added, we start a transaction utilizing POLICY_GEN_EQ write policy.
 If during the transaction the user profile was modified we start again.
-This can happen up to 3 times (didn't happen during tests).
+This can happen up to 3 times (didn't happen during tests). (based on https://aerospike.com/blog/developers-understanding-aerospike-transactions)

 ## Load balancer
 Load balancer is a HAProxy instance running in a Docker container on vm107.
 The configuration (lb/haproxy.cfg) has hostnames of 3 front-end servers.